 As of 2024, some of the cheapest bus travel fares can be found in Birmingham, where a single-day ticket will set you back a mere £4.80.
 Manchester is a little more expensive; a day ticket there costs £5 exactly.
 London, Glasgow, and Liverpool are the most expensive, with day tickets for the former costing £5.25 and the latter £5.50 each.

-Lastly, let’s look at what it can cost to stay at a hotel within walking distance of the UK’s top trade show venues.
+Lastly, let’s look at what it can cost to stay at a hotel within walking distance of the UK’s top exhibition venues.
 Once again, their prices are only slightly similar, with some noticeable variations between them.

 Hotels